facebookresearch/hydra/website/docs/development/overview.md

 sidebar_label: Overview
 ---

-This guide assumes you have forked and checked-out the [repository](https://github.com/facebookresearch/hydra).
+This guide assumes you have checked-out the [repository](https://github.com/facebookresearch/hydra).
 It is recommended that you install Hydra in a virtual environment like [conda](https://docs.conda.io/en/latest/) or [virtualenv](https://virtualenv.pypa.io/en/latest/).

 ## Environment setup